iaas-splab/faas-migration/README.md

 The Use-Cases are grouped together in a Directory in the Root Directory.
 In the Directory for every use-case the provider specific implementation can be found.
 With two exceptions: The ToDo API implementations for IBMCloud and AWS Lambda are located in a different repository since these are implemented in Go.
 Their implementation can be found [here](https://github.com/c-mueller/faas-migration-go/).

+## A general Note on the Tests

+The functionality of some deployments can be validated using tests.
+These tests are written in Go requiring the Go SDK to be installed to run the tests.
+However, all of these tests do not require any third party libraries.
+Their functionality is implemented using the Go standard library.

 ## License

 The Source Code is Licensed under Apache License (Version 2.0).
 See [License](LICENSE) for more informations.